 Where to buy the Petzl Nano Traxion

-Petzl Tibloc – #3 Most Wanted and #2 Most Owned Ascender
+Petzl Tibloc – #2 Most Owned Ascender

 The lightest progress capture device out there (at 35g!), the Petzl Tibloc (pronounced, TEE-BLOCK, btw) is practically in a class by itself.
 It’s so tiny and light that many climbers have one ‘just because’ the benefits of having an emergency rope grab that fits in literally any pocket vastly outweigh the less than $50 cost.
 We are not surprised that it sits at #2 most owned, even if it is not nearly as functional or efficient as its mechanical siblings.